CylonicRaider/Instant/docs/CONFIG.md

 A Boolean indicating whether the server should *disable* the `SO_REUSEADDR` option on its main listening socket.
-The default is to enable `SO_REUSEADDR`, allowing the server to be restarted quickly without getting "address in use" errors.
+The default is to enable `SO_REUSEADDR`, allowing the server to be restarted quickly without getting “address in use” errors.